Dūš dīdam ke malā'ek dar-e mey-xāne zadand: Verse 4

 Life's leaden metal into Gold transmute.

 Verse 5

-In this verse, three of the manuscripts have the word حوریان hūriyān ("houris", "virgins of paradise") instead of صوفیان sūfiyān ("Sufis").
+In this verse, three of the manuscripts have the word hūriyān ("houris", "virgins of paradise") instead of sūfiyān ("Sufis").

 According to Arberry, this verse should be taken closely with verse 6, the common theme being the complete submission of the seeker to the will of God.

 Three of the manuscripts have an extra verse after verse 5 (or after verse 6).
 These floating verses are commonly found in the manuscripts of Hafez and are usually considered to be inauthentic.
 They are, however, included in Gertrude Bell's translation.